OISTE/repository/tmp/testcp.md

 ### Circumstances for suspension

-*Suspension is not permitted for SSL Certificates.*
+*Suspension is not permitted for TLS Certificates.*

 ### Who can request suspension